AospRemixer/Arbi/README.md

 # Share Feature
 Progress isn't fun until you can share your progress.
 In arbi you can easily share your progress on twitter or discord!
 * Twitter Button...
 The twitter button allows you to share your progress on twitter; it will automatically open up a window on your browser with some basic text that is arbi oriented, and includes your arbi points!
 * Discord Button...
-To view the features of this button you will have to join [this discord server](https://discord.gg/FjVMakcGN5) (the Official Arbi Score Board Server).
+To view the features of this button you will have to join [this discord server](https://discord.gg/nGdynfQWBU) (The Official Arbi Score Board Server).
 Incase your wondering if its safe to join, well yes, the server has no text channels to talk in for safety purposes, and only scores!
 Arbi uses discord webhook technology to send send your arbi scores onto discord!
-This can be uses to prove your arbi score.
+This can be used to prove your arbi score.

 #